Paul-Browne/email-resource/modules/custom fonts.md

 }
 ```

-The reason you need to place the `.custom-font` inside the `@media screen` query is that Outlook doesn't accept custom fonts and will always fallback to times new roman, even if you declare Helvetica, Arial or Sans-serif in the font stack
+The reason you need to place the `.custom-font` inside the `@media screen` query is that Outlook doesn't accept custom fonts and will always fallback to times new roman, even if you declare Helvetica, Arial or Sans-serif in the font stack.
+But since Outlook also ignores anything inside a `@media` query, the custom font stack will be ignored